AstromechZA/dockerized_home_server/samba/README.md

 `sambaprivate` and `sambapublic` users.
 These should be changed using environment variables passed to the Docker container.

+Because the volume is mounted in the container and has differement permission bits and possibly different users, we also allow the UID for each user to be changed as well.

+Things you can change at launch time (see config-samba):

+- user names
+- user passwords
+- user uids
+- share names

 ```
 $ docker run -d \
         -p 137:137/udp \